CMU-67336-Data-Visualization/Project3_Tableau/README.md

 ## Step 1: Define Your Data Story

 Begin by selecting a focused analytical question or theme.
-Your data story should be specific and supported by the data.
-Suggested directions include:
+Your data story should be driven by this question and supported by the data.
+Suggested directions include (but not limited to):

-- Trends in crime over time (by week, month, or year)
+- Crime trends over time (by week, month, or year)
 - Spatial distribution or hotspots by neighborhood or zone
 - Patterns by time of day or day of week
 - Distribution of crime types or severity